amanmohanty/tree-mi-attack/README.md

 The target model being attacked is a tree-based model, Random Forest.
 We implemented the Sklearn-RandomForestClassifier algorithm.
 The attack model is a neural network implemented using the pytorch framework.

-We show that our attack performs as well or better than the current state-of-the-art results of Leino and Fredrikson [arXiv](https://arxiv.org/abs/1906.11798).
+We show that our attack performs as well or better than the current state-of-the-art results of [Leino and Fredrikson](https://arxiv.org/abs/1906.11798).
 Furthermore, we report on some interesting points which question the current understanding of membership inference attacks.
 For more details, refer to our paper: *coming soon*